 Yard Butler IM-7C Multi Spike Lawn Aerator—Best Spike Aerator

-This durably constructed and inexpensive steel tool has four solid 3-inch spikes to open the soil and weighs just over 4 pounds.
+Weighing only just over four pounds, this durably constructed and inexpensive steel tool has four solid 3-inch spikes to penetrate the soil.

 - Simple, all-round tool.